thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 ## Update the status when the Custom Resource deployed

-* Once the Controller and Custom resources are deployed, we can track the status with `kubectl get greet/greet-sample -w`, in this section we will see the code changes required to include the Appname and status so using `kubectl get` will provide the info, like in the snapshot.
+* Once the Controller and Custom resources are deployed, we can track the status with `kubectl get greet/greet-sample -w`, in this section we will see the code changes required to include the `APPNAME` and `STATUS` so when using `kubectl get <crd-resource-name>` will provide the info which like in the snapshot.

 ![image](https://github.com/thirumurthis/Learnings/assets/6425536/4c1df07f-add4-48b4-a8e3-f63e22563705)